 - Research has also shown that people with extra fat around the waist (the “apple shape”), may be at higher risk because this fat causes even more cell growth, increasing the risk of cancer.

 Body weight is measured using body mass index or BMI.
 BMI is a measure of body fat, based on a person's height and weight.
 The BMI chart classifies your body as underweight, healthy, overweight, or obese.
 This is a good place to start to evaluate your body weight and see where you fall on the chart.

 A healthy diet, combined with regular physical activity and maintaining a healthy weight, has been shown to reduce cancer risk.
 This triangle is thought to be the second most important step, after not smoking, to preventing cancer.
 A few studies have found that losing weight can help decrease the risk of weight-related cancers.
 The most convincing evidence for losing weight as a risk reduction technique comes from studies of people who have undergone bariatric (weight loss) surgery.
 In a sample of these patients, cancer death rates were 38% lower than people who were obese and did not undergo surgery.

 Losing weight is not an easy task.
 It takes a lot of effort to make big lifestyle changes.
-Seek support from friends, family, your healthcare providers and weight loss programs.
+Seek support from friends, family, your healthcare providers, and weight loss programs.
 Investigate websites or applications (Apps) to track progress and motivate you.
-Get started by learning more at the American Cancer Society and LIVESTRONG.
+Get started by learning more at the American Cancer Society.

 Resources to learn more about how diet, physical activity, and weight are related to cancer:

 - Take Control of Your Weight at the American Cancer Society website.

 - Eat Healthy and Get Active at the American Cancer Society website.

 - Dietary Guidelines for Americans, 2020-2025 from the USDA.